Getting Started

 Requirements:

-- Shared secret — Clasper and your backend must share the same
+- Shared secret — Clasper Core and your backend must share the same

 AGENT_JWT_SECRET - Agent token auth — Accept